FayaaDev/MedBot/README.md

 - `src/index.js`: Worker entrypoint with scheduled and HTTP handlers
 - `wrangler.jsonc`: Worker config, cron schedule, KV binding, and variables
-- `MedBot.md`: implementation plan used for this Worker

 ## Required Secrets